datagrok-ai/public/help/datagrok/navigation/views/browse.md

 ```

 **Browse** is a [view](views.md) that organizes all Datagrok objects (like
-files, queries, or projects) in a tree.
-Similar to Windows File Explorer, it lets you search,
+files, queries, or projects) in a tree, allowing you to search,
 preview, manage, and access anything in Datagrok.

 To open **Browse**, click the **Browse** icon on the **Sidebar**.